Skip to content

 Whether you have updated the Docker images, the configuration, or the data of your Neurobagel node, you will need to restart the services to apply the changes.

-docker compose --profile full_stack down
+docker compose down

 Then, to start the services again:

-docker compose --profile full_stack up -d
+docker compose up -d

 Updating the data in your graph

 The Neurobagel deployment recipe launches a dedicated graph database that stores the datasets for a single node.
-The data in this graph database is loaded from the location specified in the LOCAL_GRAPH_DATA environment variable, and can be changed at any time.
+The data in this graph database is loaded from the path specified in the LOCAL_GRAPH_DATA environment variable, and can be changed at any time.

 By default, the graph database will only contain an example dataset called BIDS synthetic.